David Mabuza: Deputy Presidency

 On 26 February 2018, he was appointed Deputy President of South Africa by Ramaphosa, who had replaced Zuma following his resignation.
 Mabuza was sworn in the following day and was also sworn in as a Member of the National Assembly in order to take up the position.
 On 20 March, Mabuza gave his maiden speech in Parliament and for the first time responded to questions from other Members of Parliament.
 On 21 March, he addressed the national Human Rights Day commemoration in Sharpeville while Ramaphosa was abroad.

 When Ramaphosa was re-elected to a full term as President after the 2019 general election, Mabuza was re-appointed as Deputy President.
 On that occasion, his swearing in was delayed as he sought to address allegations – made in a report of the ANC's internal Integrity Commission – that he was one of a list of ANC leaders who had brought the ANC into disrepute.
-Among other responsibilities, Mabuza is Leader of Government Business in Parliament, the head of the South African National AIDS Council, the head of the National Human Resource Development Council, and the patron of the Moral Regeneration Movement.
+Among other responsibilities, Mabuza was Leader of Government Business in Parliament, the head of the South African National AIDS Council, the head of the National Human Resource Development Council, and the patron of the Moral Regeneration Movement.
 He also chairs two cabinet subcommittees, one on governance and state capacity and one on justice and security.
 The policy priorities delegated to him by President Ramaphosa include land reform, anti-poverty initiatives, and rural and township economic empowerment.